Boston Discovery Guide's Top Picks:

 Fortunately, you can easily get excellent maps of Boston for free.
-This article tells you where to get the best free Boston maps for sightseeing in Boston and creating your own walking tours, and - maybe most important - not getting lost!
+This article tells you where to get the best free Boston tourist maps for sightseeing in Boston, creating your own walking tours, and - maybe most important - not getting lost!

 Boston Discovery Guide's Recommended Free Map